marcuskeenan/logs_analysis_project/README.md

 # logs_analysis_project

 ### Create requests view
-Enter this query to create a new view called requests which returns the total article request counts per day.
+Run this query to create a new view called requests which returns the total article request counts per day.
 ```
 CREATE OR REPLACE view requests
 AS